USEFULL INFORMATION

 PERSONAL SAFETY

-Granada is a safe region, but just as in any other place, you must guard against pickpocketing.
-The police make the following list of general recommendations for tourists.
+Granada is a safe region, but just as in any other place, you must be careful with pickpocketing.
+The Spanish police has a list of general recommendations for tourists.

-- Do not leave money or objects of value in sight, instead use a safety deposit box.
+- Do not leave money or objects of value in sight.
+Use a strongbox instead.

 In public places: